 5. Teamwork skills

-Increased productivity and efficiency are part of the inherent value of teamwork in the workplace.
+The ability to work well with others is a valuable job skill in just about every workplace.
 While some positions will require more independent work than others, all workers are ultimately contributing to a greater goal.
 A key element of developing teamwork skills is embracing team diversity, which means being able to work comfortably with others from different backgrounds with varying personalities, skills and work styles.

 6. Analytical and problem-solving skills